vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 ## Roadmap

+- Implement seach and filter.
+- Document which Yuzu folder to pick.
+- RPM distribution (not supported by Tauri now)
+- Windows defender submission to prevent false positive.
-- Alert you if something succeeded
+- Alert you if something succeeded.
 - Implement automatic mod updates.
+- Implement gamebanana.
 - Enhance user interface with additional features.

 ## Stay Updated